mw55309/crisp_colours/README.md

 * White - salt 'n' shake
 * Purple - Worcester sauce

-Scampi fries, doritos (and variants) and any kind of corn product _are not crisps_ therefoe do not count.
+Scampi fries, doritos (and variants) and any kind of corn product _are not crisps_ therefore do not count.